VirtualFlyBrain/VFB2/themes/vfb-nova/README.md

 * **`disableKinds = ["taxonomy", "term"]`.** The generated pages carry tags like `Adult` and `Nervous_system`, so `/tags/adult/` would paginate into thousands of files nobody browses.
 Enabling taxonomies costs ~16% more wall time at 40k pages and the penalty grows with the corpus.
-Comment the line out to restore Docsy's behaviour — `_default/taxonomy.html` and `_default/term.html` are shipped and paginated, so it is safe either way.
+Comment the line out to enable them — `_default/taxonomy.html` and `_default/term.html` are shipped and paginated, so it is safe either way.

 ## Layout map